Quick Answer

 Is open car transport safe for my vehicle?

 Yes.
-Open carriers are the auto industry's standard shipping method, over 85% of all vehicles transported in the U.S. travel on open carriers, including brand-new vehicles shipping from manufacturers to dealerships.
-Your vehicle is secured with hydraulic wheel straps, fully insured during transit, and inspected at pickup and delivery with a signed Bill of Lading documenting condition.
+Open carriers are the auto industry’s standard shipping method, over 85% of all vehicles transported in the U.S. travel on open carriers, including brand-new vehicles shipping from manufacturers to dealerships.
+Your vehicle is tied down with straps that use water to hold it in place.
+This means your vehicle is completely covered by insurance while it is being moved.

 How much does it cost to ship a car to Arizona on an open carrier?